 Architect in ChargeAurélie Fechter, Johan Fritzell

-From the architect.
+Text description provided by the architects.
 The project is located in an old jugendstil building from 1901, in the Neustadt area in Strasbourg.

 This large duplex apartment occupies the former attic of the building.
 It has been created through the conversion of old maid rooms and the above loft that was used for storage.